bilal-fazlani/commanddotnet/docs/OtherFeatures/dependency-injection.md

 These parameters also exist for the AutoFac, MicrosoftDependencyInjection and SimpleInjector packages

 ## Custom Resolvers

+To implement another 3rd party resolver, follow the example for [one of the existing ones](https://github.com/bilal-fazlani/commanddotnet).
+Submit a PR so we can keep it up-to-date for you.

 To implement your own custom resolver, implement the `IDependencyResolver`.
 See the [TestDependencyResolver](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.TestTools/TestDependencyResolver.cs) for an example.